rancher/types/README.md

 ### Note: This repository is deprecated.
 It was migrated to [Rancher/Rancher](https://github.com/rancher/rancher).
-No new issue or PR should be open here.
+No new issues or PRs should be opened here.

 Rancher API Types
 ========